The first film I explicitly remember seeing as a child was The Jungle Book. The second? A Nightmare on Elm Street.

-The story was lame, the supporting cast immediately forgettable, but when Freddy and Jason finally squared off — it was pretty stinking cool.
-Rebar pincushions, nut shots, elbow drops, Freddy shot put; the battle had it all.
+The story is lame, the supporting cast immediately forgettable, but when Freddy and Jason finally square off it is pretty stinking cool.
+Rebar pincushions, nut shots, elbow drops, Freddy shot put; the battle has it all.

 Pardon the bad acting interspersed between the fun parts.

 3. A Bigger, Badder Freddy – Wes Craven’s New Nightmare

 A lot of folks didn’t care for Wes Craven’s new direction in the series, but I dig it.
 Krueger is more sinister and darker than he had ever been portrayed, and I like that, even if I do miss some of the goofier elements I had grown to expect from the series.
 I love the dull light used during the movie, that makes everything look flat and harsh.

 Even the clawed glove is overhauled to great effect.